Here we talk about the possible signs, like prolonged jaundice and persistently pale baby poo. Plus we give you a guide to this rare condition.

 - your baby being born early.
 Jaundice in premature babies can take up to three weeks to go away.

 - a condition that makes blood cells break down more quickly than normal.
-Medics will often recognise this condition soon after your baby’s birth or during your pregnancy.
+Your healthcare professional will often recognise this condition during your pregnancy or soon after your baby’s birth.

-- breastfeeding – occasionally, babies who are completely well and are being breastfed can experience prolonged jaundice.
-No need to stop breastfeeding though – it’s still safe for you to continue, the jaundice will fade with time.
+- breastfeeding – occasionally, babies who are completely well and are being breastfed can experience jaundice for longer.
+No need to stop breastfeeding though – the jaundice will fade with time and will not cause any ill effects.

 - an infection or some other illness.